 |

-for ever conceal error; evil will in time disclose and pun ish itself.
-The
+does not for ever conceal error; evil will in time disclose and pun ish itself.

-recuperative action of the system, when mentally sustained by Truth, goes on
+The recuperative action of the system, when mentally sustained by Truth, goes

-naturally.
-When sin or sickness the reverse of harmony seems true to material
+on naturally.
+When sin or sickness the reverse of harmony seems true to

-sense, impart without frightening or discouraging the patient the truth and
+material sense, impart without frightening or discouraging the patient the

-spiritual understanding, which destroy disease.
-Expose and denounce the claims
+truth and spiritual understanding, which destroy disease.
+Expose and denounce

-of evil and disease in all their forms, but realize no reality in them.
-A
+the claims of evil and disease in all their forms, but realize no reality in

-sinner is not reformed merely by assuring him that he cannot be a sinner
+them.
+A sinner is not reformed merely by assuring him that he cannot be a

-because there is no sin.
-To put down the claim of sin, you must detect it,
+sinner because there is no sin.
+To put down the claim of sin, you must detect

-remove the mask, point out the illusion, and thus get the victory over sin and
+it, remove the mask, point out the illusion, and thus get the victory over sin

-so prove its unreality.
-The sick are not healed merely by declaring there is no
+and so prove its unreality.
+The sick are not healed merely by declaring there

 Wicked evasions |

-may say, as a subterfuge, that evil is unreal, but to know it, he must
+stone.
+He may say, as a subterfuge, that evil is unreal, but to know it, he

-demonstrate his statement.
-To assume that there are no claims of evil and yet
+must demonstrate his statement.
+To assume that there are no claims of evil and

 fast to iniquity.
 When the Publican's wail went out to the great heart of Love,